jaacko-torus/dais/README.md

 ## DEBUG

 In `app.js` the `const DEBUG = false` by default.
 This means that you will be able to type `/<command>` into the chat, `<command>` being replaced by JavaScript which will be `eval`ed in the server.
 This is done so that it is easier to debug the server.
-To send back information from the server to the client use `/emit_debug(socket, p, { msg: <command> })`.
+To send back information from the server to the client use `;emit_debug(socket, p, { msg: <command> })`.
 It is so long and explicit so that the client notices less that the function exists.

 In debug mode a grid will be displayed as well as a virtual camera to know how the camera works.